 What is cvazirouse[.]com?

-Cvazirouse[.]com is very similar to theweathersiren[.]com, mediamodern[.]biz, keysdigita[.]com and many other rogue websites.
-These pages should not be visited because they are designed to load questionable content and promote (open) other pages of this kind.
-Typically, users do not visit websites like cvazirouse[.]com on purpose, it is common that such sites get opened through deceptive ads, other shady pages or by installed potentially unwanted applications (PUAs).
+cvazirouse[.]com is very similar to theweathersiren[.]com, mediamodern[.]biz, keysdigita[.]com and many other rogue websites.
+These pages should not be visited, since they load dubious content and promote (open) other web pages of this kind.
+Typically, users do not visit websites such as cvazirouse[.]com intentionally - they are opened through deceptive ads, other dubious web pages, or by installed potentially unwanted applications (PUAs).

-When PUAs open websites like cvazirouse[.]com in a new browser window or tab, these pages either open a couple of other unreliable pages or display questionable content - it depends on their visitor's geolocation.
-As a rule, pages like cvazirouse[.]com use one or another clickbait technique to trick a visitor into clicking the "Allow" button which allows a website to show notifications.
-This particular website suggests that by clicking the aforementioned button a visitor would prove that he/she is not underage and be able to continue browsing it.
-It is recommended not to allow such websites to show notifications, in most cases they contain links to questionable websites, shady advertisements, etc. Furthermore, PUAs can be (and often are) designed to collect information related to user's browsing habits.
-For example, IP addresses, entered search queries, addresses of visited websites, geolocation, etc. However, in some cases apps of this type are designed to record personal details as well.
-The biggest problem with it is that collected data could be sold to third parties (potentially cyber criminals) or misused to generate revenue in other ways.
-Also, PUAs can be designed feed users with various intrusive advertisements as well.
-It is common that installed PUAs serve coupons, banners, surveys, pop-ups, and other types of advertisements that, if clicked, open questionable websites or download and/or install various unwanted applications by running certain scripts.
-To sum up, having a PUA installed on a browser and/or operating system could be the reason behind problems related to browsing safety, online privacy, or even identity theft.
+When PUAs open websites such as cvazirouse[.]com in new browser windows or tabs, they open other bogus sites or display dubious content - this depends on the visitors' geolocations.
+Generally, pages such as cvazirouse[.]com use 'clickbait' techniques to trick visitors into clicking the "Allow" button, which then allows the website to show notifications.
+This particular website suggests that by clicking the aforementioned button, visitors can prove that they are not underage and can continue browsing the site.
+You are advised against allowing these websites to show notifications.
+In most cases, they contain links to other bogus websites, dubious advertisements, etc. Furthermore, PUAs often collect information relating to users' browsing habits.
+For example, IP addresses, entered search queries, addresses of visited websites, geolocation, etc. In some cases, PUAs record personal details as well.
+The data is sold to third parties (potentially, cyber criminals) or misused to generate revenue in other ways.
+PUAs also feed users with various intrusive advertisements such as coupons, banners, surveys, pop-ups, etc. If clicked, these open bogus websites or download and install unwanted applications by running certain scripts.
+Therefore, having PUAs installed on browsers and/or operating systems can lead to problems relating to browsing safety, online privacy, and even identity theft.

 |Name||Ads by cvazirouse.com|